eefei22/well-bot_EmotionRecognition/README.md

     - Analyzes sentiment of the transcript using **XLM-RoBERTa-based sentiment model** (`cardiffnlp/twitter-xlm-roberta-base-sentiment`).
     - Returns sentiment label and confidence.

-### `speech_DialogueManager.py`
-- Generates a warm and supportive response using the **DeepSeek API** (LLM chat API).
-- Constructs a chat prompt based on emotion, sentiment, and transcript.
-- Returns the generated response text.

-### `speech_SpeechSynthesis.py`
-- Converts the generated response text to an MP3 audio file using **gTTS** (Google Text-to-Speech).
-- Automatically selects language based on detected speech language.
-- Returns the path to the generated audio file.

 # Models Used
 ### **Emotion Recognition**
 - Model: `superb/wav2vec2-base-superb-er`